Joshua also contributed to this post.

 The Aldi vacuum is lightweight (about 10 pounds, by our measuring), which makes it easy to carry up and down the stairs in my house.
 The light weight also means that if I’m using the extension hose and stretching it much, the vacuum skitters along behind me and bumps into me, especially if I’m using it on my hardwood floors.

 I’ve never owned a bagless vacuum before, and it’s satisfying to look at all the debris that gets collected in the clear canister on the front, so I can literally see how much dirt I’m removing from my house.
 Or maybe it’s discouraging to see how much dirt is in my house.
 Either way, the canister is large enough to hold quite a bit of debris from multiple vacuuming sessions.
 I don’t anticipate having to empty it frequently.
 When I do need to empty it, it’s easy to detach it from the main vacuum and dump the contents out.
-(I emptied the canister onto my compost pile outside to prevent dust from escaping back into my house.)
+(I emptied the canister onto my compost pile outside.)

 My house has a mixture of hardwood floors with area rugs as well as fully carpeted rooms, and we tried this vacuum on everything.
 On our hardwood floor, using the bare floor setting (the settings knob turns easily with little force, by the way), it did a decent job picking up a cracker crumb mess one of my kids left.